Local Research Ethics Committee

 The provision of the National Health Service on the Island is set out in the NHS Act 2001.

 The role of the Committee is to provide the independent advice to the Department, participants, researchers, sponsors, employers, care organisations and professionals on the extent to which proposals for research studies comply with recognised ethical standards.

-The purpose of the Committee is to review any proposed study and to protect the dignity, rights, safety and well being of all actual or potential research participants.
+The purpose of the Committee is to review any proposed study involving human participants, tissue or data to protect the dignity, rights, safety and wellbeing of all actual or potential research participants.

 All submissions should be made to:

 +44 1624 642624